 What to expect in the ER

-Treatment recommendations include the following:
+Treatment recommendations include:

 If more than 72 hours have passed, your healthcare provider will suggest home treatments.
-Simple home treatments can relieve your pain.
+Simple home treatments can ease your pain.
 These may include warm baths, ointments, suppositories, and witch hazel compresses.
 Many thrombosed hemorrhoids go away on their own in a few weeks.

 Tips for preventing hemorrhoids